 - an explanation of how awards are treated in the employer-company accounts

 These documents may indicate the understanding of the parties regarding the performance period that awards are intended to be “for”.
 The intention of the employer as disclosed to the employee and the understanding of the employee are particularly significant.

 Unsubstantiated recollections of the employee regarding intention should be considered but given less weight than contemporaneous documented statements.

-You may ask the Large Business Team or CRM dealing with the Corporation Tax affairs of the employer company how the bonus awards have been treated in the employer company accounts.
+You may ask the Large Business Team or Customer Compliance Manager dealing with the Corporation Tax affairs of the employer company how the bonus awards have been treated in the employer company accounts.
 The company may claim a deduction for a single year or may create provisions to spread the deduction over a longer period.
 This may indicate the period the employer considers the award to be “for”.
 The accounting treatment is not conclusive, but it is significant.
-In the absence of clear statements in the Plan documents the accounting treatment may be evidence of the employer’s understanding of what the scheme was intended to achieve.
+In the absence of clear statements in the plan documents the accounting treatment may be evidence of the employer’s understanding of what the scheme was intended to achieve.

 Lump sums may be made up of amounts arising from different bonus periods and different deferred remuneration plans.
-If component amounts are “for” different tax years, different rules within Part 2 Chapters 4 and 5 may apply, to produce different liabilities to income tax.
+If component amounts are “for” different tax years, different rules within Part 2 Chapters 4 and 5 may apply, to produce different liabilities to Income Tax.